Bandini Automobili: Racing history

 The company's owner, Ilario Bandini, divided his time between design and manufacturing of the cars, and as a race driver.
-He entered and drove Bandinis in more than 60 races both hillclimb events and track racing, including the Mille Miglia from 1947 until 1965, achieving 19 first-place finishes and 18 podiums in the 750 cc and 1000 cc classes.
-In 1953 750 Siluro driven by Massimo Bondi won the Trofeo Franco Mazzotti on the Mille Miglia.
+He entered and drove Bandinis in more than 60 races, including both hillclimb events and track racing, among them the Mille Miglia from 1947 until 1965, achieving 19 first-place finishes and 18 podiums in the 750 cc and 1000 cc classes.
+In 1953 a 750 Siluro driven by Massimo Bondi won the Trofeo Franco Mazzotti on the Mille Miglia.

 In the United States, a Bandini 750 Siluro driven by Dolph Vilradi won the SCCA HM class championship in 1955.
-In 1957, Melvin Sachs won the HM class, one of five Bandini's in the first ten positions.
-The successes resulted in Ilario being presented with the Gold Key of Daytona and later in 1981 the Laurea H.C. award in mechanical engineering from Pro Deo university of New York.
-In 1959 he produced one of the most successful Formula Juniors.
-Bandinis won SCCA Class HMod races well into the mid-1960s.
-A Bandini Siluro won the SCCA Southwest Regional Championship from 1961–1963 and the Saponetta took 3rd place in the National Hmod class in 1961.
-Bandini continued to make one-off cars well into the 1980s.
+In 1957, Melvin Sachs won the HM class, one of five Bandinis in the first ten positions.
+These successes resulted in Ilario being presented with the Gold Key of Daytona and later, in 1981, the Laurea H.C. award in mechanical engineering from Pro Deo University of New York.
+In 1959 he produced a Formula Junior that achieved considerable competition success.
+Bandinis won SCCA Class HMod races into the mid-1960s.
+A Bandini Siluro won the SCCA Southwest Regional Championship from 1961–1963 and the Saponetta took 3rd place in the National HMod class in 1961.
+Bandini continued to make one-off cars into the 1980s.